pfehlinger/risk_adjustment_model/README.md

 ## Installing

-Eventually, this package can be installed directly from pip
+You can install this package directly from PyPi using `pip`:

 ```
 pip install risk_adjustment_model
 ```

-As for now, it should be installed by cloning down the repository, running poetry build on it and then pip installing locally into an virtual environment
+Or, you can install it manually by cloning down the repository, running `poetry build` on it and then pip installing locally into a virtual environment.

 ## File Structure